ietf-rats-wg/draft-ietf-rats-msg-wrap/draft-ietf-rats-msg-wrap.md

 | 4 | Appraisal Policy | {{cm-type}} of {{&SELF}} |
 | 5-31 | Unassigned | |
 {: #tab-ind-regs title="CMW Indicators Registry Initial Contents"}

-### Provisional Registration

-[^rfced] Please remove this section before publication, as well as the reference to the provisional CMW Indicators registry.

-Before the creation of the registry by IANA, new codepoints can be added to the [provisional CMW Indicators registry](https://github.com/ietf-rats-wg/draft-ietf-rats-msg-wrap/blob/main/provisional/cmw-indicators-registry.md) by following the documented procedure.

-{{tab-ind-regs}} will be regularly updated, prior to publication of this specification as an RFC, to match the contents of the provisional registry.

-The provisional registry will be discontinued once IANA establishes the permanent registry, which is expected to coincide with the publication of the current document.

 ## Media Types {#iana-mt}